logicalor/comfyui_text_to_pose/README.md

 # ComfyUI Text-to-Pose Nodes

-Generate human poses from text descriptions using the T2P Transformer model, then use them to guide image generation with ControlNet or T2I-Adapter.
+Generate human poses from text descriptions using the T2P Transformer model, then use them to guide image generation with ControlNet.

 Based on the paper ["From Text to Pose to Image: Improving Diffusion Model Control and Quality"](https://arxiv.org/abs/2411.12872) (NeurIPS 2024 Workshop).